 Considering orthodontic options to straighten teeth largely hinges on the diagnosis and where the individual is on the continuum of mild to severe orthodontic condition.
-Teeth may need straightening to improve bite and speech, to prevent development of a jaw disorder, or to correct teeth misalignment.
+Teeth may need straightening to improve bite and speech, to prevent the development of a jaw disorder, or to correct teeth misalignment.
 Click here.

 Removable braces systems